Tech-Intelli/I2C_Source/README.md

 ![ExplAIstic Logo](/resources/Background.png)

-ExplAIstic is an image captioning and image hashtagging application that generates nicely written captions and adds related hashtags to your images.
+ExplAIstic is an image captioning and image hashtagging application that generates nicely written captions and adds related hashtags to your images and reels.
 It utilizes pre-trained Imagenet models and ChatGPT for the image analysis and caption generation, and the Telegram API for the messaging feature.

 ## Installation 🚀

 To use the application, you need to install the following dependencies:

-- Python 3.6 or later
+- Python 3.10 (All the dependencies don't support Python 3.11)
+- Flask==2.2.3
+- openai==0.27.2
+- opencv_python==4.7.0.72
+- Pillow==9.4.0
-- PyTorch
+- Pillow==9.5.0
-- transformers
+- python-telegram-bot==20.2
-- NumPy
+- streamlit==1.21.0
-- Flask
+- torch==2.0.0
-- python-telegram-bot
+- transformers==4.27.4

 You can install all of these dependencies by running `pip install -r requirements.txt` from the project directory.

-Note: depending on your system configuration, you might need to manually install the PyTorch and transformers packages with a specific version, such as `torch==1.9.0` and `transformers==4.9.1`.

-## Usage 🕹️

-To use the application, you need to get the Telegram bot token by creating a bot on Telegram's BotFather.
-Then, you can run the following command from the project directory to start the Flask app:

-Once the Flask app is running, you can send an image to the Telegram bot, and it will automatically generate a caption and related hashtags for the image.
+The current version of ExplAIstic uses Streamlit to generate the website.
+To use this app run `streamlit run app-streamlit.py`

 ## Contributing 🤝